 Slab may be part of a floor, for example.

-- Move the mouse pointer close to nearby objects to see the extension lines.
+- Move the mouse pointer over an existing object to see the extension lines.

 When a line is found, you can move the pointer further away while keeping the snap.